seamlessaccess/SeamlessAccess-web/content/homepage/in-action.md

 ### See real life implementations

-These providers support the SeamlessAccess.org service.
+These providers support the SeamlessAccess service.